SFU-HiAccel/SyncNN/README.md

         * Xilinx ZED Board
     * The Unroll parameters for each board varies based on the available resources in the board.
 The parameters are available in the network configuration files.
     * The parameters are choosen such that the resource utilization is around 80% utilized for all the resources (BRAM, URAM, DSP, LUT, FF).
+    * Modify the scaling factor (sf) values in the configuration files based on the results obtained during quantization.

 5. Include Dataset
     * The final step is to include the dataset to the design.